STARTING A BUSINESS AND PROJECT: WHAT DO I NEED TO GET STARTED WITH MY COMMUNICATION AND ESTABLISH MY BRAND IMAGE?

 KEY ELEMENTS OF YOUR BRANDING:

 Why you?
 What do you do better or differently?
-What makes you unique compared to your competitors?
-Answering these questions will help you establish or confirm your sales pitch and will automatically impact how you communicate these elements.
+What makes you unique compared to competitors?
+Answering these questions will help you define or strengthen your sales message, directly impacting how you communicate these aspects.YOUR COMPETITION

-Understanding the codes of your sector allows you to adopt a strategic stance: adopt certain benchmarks... or boldly shake them up.
-The idea here is to analyze what works for your peers, determine what inspires you to do the same or, on the contrary, what you should definitely not replicate.
-This will give you a starting point and an even sharper understanding of your market and your customers' expectations.
+Knowing your industry's standards allows you to take a strategic stance: either embrace certain benchmarks or boldly challenge them.
+The goal here is to analyze what works for your peers, helping you decide what to emulate and what to avoid.
+This will provide a solid foundation and a clearer understanding of your market and what your clients expect.YOUR TONE AND VOICE

-Determine how you express yourself: do you use informal or formal language?
-Do you use formal, casual, technical, or poetic language?
-Your tone is part of your identity and must be consistent with your target audience.
+Determine how you express yourself: is your language formal, casual, technical, or poetic?
+Your tone is part of your identity and must align with your target audience.

-Example : If you are addressing lawyers, the tendency would be to use a professional and formal tone, or even a technical one, depending on what you are offering.
-On the contrary, in most cases it would not necessarily be wise to use informal language or take a relaxed approach.
+Example : If you're addressing lawyers, the natural approach would be to use a professional and formal tone, perhaps even technical depending on your offering.
+Conversely, in most situations, a very casual or informal approach would likely not be appropriate.YOUR KEY MESSAGES

-What messages do you want to convey?
-Do you want to talk about your expertise, your ethics, or your personality?
-These messages will guide all your content.
-These key messages must be established according to your objectives.
+What messages do you need to convey?
+Do you want to highlight your expertise, your ethics, or your personality?
+These messages will guide all your content and should be developed based on your objectives.

-— I want to sell my services: I will post messages demonstrating my expertise
+Examples :— If I want to sell my services: I will share messages showcasing my expertise.

-— I want to build trust with my customers: I will share messages telling the company's story and the values it stands for
+— If I want to build client trust: I will share messages telling the company's story and the values it stands for.

-—I want to sell: I will publish messages listing all the advantages of my product, whether in terms of its manufacture, concept, price, etc.
+— If I want to sell: I will share messages listing all the benefits of my product, whether it's its manufacturing, concept, price, and so on.

 STEP #2: Create a recognizable universe